Your items

 View size guide

-The HØLTE collaborator interview: Claire Moran Designs
+The HØLTE collaborator interviews: Claire Moran Designs

 We invited interior designer Claire Moran to our showroom in Hackney for a coffee and a chat.
 With a history of successful collaborations, we sat down with Claire to explore what draws her to work with us.
 She explains the standout features that continue to inspire her from our range, reveals her top tips for kitchen design, and goes on to discuss how to make your budget for your project go further.